Kavu-13/Onboarding-Dashboard-UI/README.md

 # Internshipproject
-This project is a frontend React application featuring a multi-step onboarding wizard and a dashboard.
+This project is a frontend application featuring a multi-step onboarding wizard and a dashboard.

 Collects user information in 3 steps (Personal Info, Business Info, Preferences).